ownclo/blog/posts/calling-python-from-haskell.md

 4. converts the given `language` to a Python object,
 5. and ultimately calls `get_lexer_by_name` with the appropriate arguments.

-Note that all of this function is as safe as it can be when dealing with a dynamically typed language:
+Note that this function is as safe as it can be when dealing with a dynamically typed language:

-- It will never work on invalid objects, because Python operations never fail silently.
+- It will never try to use invalid objects, because Python operations never fail silently.
 If any Python call fails, e.g. because Pygments is not installed, the Python interface throws a Haskell exception.
 - Even in case of an exception, the function does not leak memory.
 All